dprada/Aqua/doc/source/getting_started.rst

-After solving the dependencies, the Makefile needs to be executed to compile the fortran core of Pynoramix.
+After solving the dependencies, the Makefile needs to be executed to compile the fortran core of Aqua.
 This installation script has some variables which can be optionally fullfilled manually:

 .. sourcecode:: bash